Crusher Liner Wear Management System

 System architecture

-- Point cloud ingestion and parsing: Raw scan files (DXF, PTS) are parsed and transformed into cylindrical coordinate representations aligned to the crusher axis.
-Aggregation routines collapse the dense point cloud into interpretable radial-axial wear profiles.
+- Point cloud ingestion and parsing: Raw scan files (DXF, PTS – typically millions of points per scan) are parsed and transformed into cylindrical coordinate representations (r, theta, z) aligned to the crusher axis via least-squares axis fitting.
+Aggregation routines bin points by angular sector and axial elevation, collapsing the dense point cloud into interpretable radial-axial wear profiles that capture the geometry of concave and mantle surfaces.

 - Campaign and survey management: Each crusher liner installation defines a campaign.
 Multiple surveys (scans) are registered within a campaign, enabling wear progression tracking over time.
 The system manages metadata, alignment corrections, and reference geometries.